Branch-depth: Generalizing tree-depth of graphs: Introduction

 \section{Introduction}

-The tree-width is one of the most well-studied width parameters for graphs, measuring how close a graph is to being a tree.
+The tree-width is one of the best-studied width parameters for graphs, measuring how close a graph is to being a tree.
 Similarly, the tree-depth is a `depth parameter' of graphs, measuring how close a graph is to being a star.
+We remark that graphs in this paper are allowed to have parallel edges and loops.
+A \emph{simplification} of a graph $G$ is a simple graph obtained from $G$ by deleting parallel edges and loops.

 Definitions of both tree-width and tree-depth of graphs involve vertices and edges and so it is non-trivial to extend them to other discrete structures, such as matroids.
 Actually Hlin\v{e}n\'y and Whittle~\cite{HW2003} were able to generalize the tree-width of graphs to matroids but it is not so obvious why it is related to the tree-width of graphs.